mwpnava/Flight-Delay-Predictions/README.md

 ### Execution
 1. Navigate to src folder
 2. Execute the following command: <code>streamlit run app_analytics.py</code>, this opens a web page on your local host that displays vizualiations related to our project
+3. Download the pickle file from the following link:
-3. Execute the following command: <code>streamlit run app_prediction.py</code>, this opens an interactive user interface that allows the user to select predictor values then click on "predict" to get the prediction from the Machine Learning model
+4. Execute the following command: <code>streamlit run app_prediction.py</code>, this opens an interactive user interface that allows the user to select predictor values then click on "predict" to get the prediction from the Machine Learning model

 ### Datasets & Files
 - Original flights dataset from [Kaggle](https://www.kaggle.com/datasets/usdot/flight-delays?select=flights.csv/)